arunbasillal/Auto-Image-Attributes-From-Filename-With-Bulk-Updater/readme.txt

 == Changelog ==

+= 4.2 =
+* Date:
+* Enhancement: `!IMPORTANT!` Files were renamed and moved around for better organization.
+If you see any PHP errors, it should be temporary and deactivating and activation the plugin should fix it.

 = 4.1 =
 * Date: 01.February.2023.
 * Enhancement: Compatibility with Image Attributes Pro version 4.1.
 [Check what's new in 4.1](https://imageattributespro.com/changelog/?utm_source=wordpress.org&utm_medium=changelog).